 Theories with extra dimensions have recently attracted enormous attention.
-Here we attempt to give an introduction to these new models.
-We start Section 2 by motivating theories with branes in extra dimensions, and then explain how to write down an effective theory of branes, and what kind of 4D excitations one would expect to see in such models and how these modes couple to the standard model (SM) fields.
-Section 2 is closed with a discussion of the main phenomenological implications of models with large extra dimensions.
-In Section 3 we discuss various possible scenarios for theories with flat extra dimensions that could be relevant to model building.
+These lectures attempt to give an introduction to these new models.
+First we attempt to motivate theories with branes in extra dimensions, and then explain how to write down an effective theory of branes, and what kind of 4D excitations one would expect to see in such models and how these modes couple to the standard model (SM) fields.
+The first lecture is closed with a discussion of the main phenomenological implications of models with large extra dimensions.
+In the second lecture we discuss various possible scenarios for theories with flat extra dimensions that could be relevant to model building.
 First we discuss split fermions, which could give a new way of explaining the fermion mass hierarchy problem, and perhaps also explain proton stability.
-Next we discuss mediation of supersymmetry (SUSY) breaking via a flat extra dimension, and finally we close this section with a discussion of symmetry breaking via orbifolds.
+Next we discuss mediation of supersymmetry breaking via a flat extra dimension, and finally we close this lecture with a discussion of symmetry breaking via orbifolds.
 These topics were chosen such that besides getting to know some of the most important directions in model building the reader will also be introduced to most of the relevant techniques used in this field.

 The second half of this review deals exclusively with warped extra dimensions: the Randall-Sundrum model and its variations.
-In Section 4 we first show in detail how to obtain the Randall-Sundrum solution, and how gravity would behave in such theories.
+In the third lecture we first show in detail how to obtain the Randall-Sundrum solution, and how gravity would behave in such theories.
 Then localization of gravity to brane intersections is discussed, followed by a possible solution to the hierarchy problem in infinite extra dimensions.
-Finally Section 5 discusses various issues in warped extra dimensions, including the graviton Kaluza-Klein (KK) spectrum, radius stabilization and radion physics, quasi-localization of fields, bulk gauge fields and the AdS/CFT correspondence.
+The final lecture discusses various issues in warped extra dimensions, including the graviton KK spectrum, radius stabilization and radion physics, quasi-localization of fields, bulk gauge fields and the AdS/CFT correspondence.

-Inevitably, many important topics have been left out of this review.
+Inevitably, many important topics have been left out from this review.
 These include the cosmology of extra dimensional models, running and unification in AdS space, universal extra dimensions and KK dark matter, black hole physics, brane induced gravity, electroweak symmetry breaking with extra dimensions, and the list goes on.
-The purpose of this review is not to cover every important topic, but rather to provide the necessary tools for the reader to be able to delve deeper into some of the topics currently under investigation.
+The purpose of these lectures is not to cover every imoprtant topic, but rather to provide the necessary tools for the reader to be able to delve deeper into some of the topics currently under investigation.
 I have tried to include a representative list of references for the topics covered, and also some list for the topics left out from the review.
 Clearly, there are many hundreds of references that are relevant to the topics covered here, and I apologize to everyone whose work was not quoted here.
 Other recent reviews of the subject can be found in [1].

-2. Large Extra Dimensions
+2 Large Extra Dimensions